fragarco/abasc/docs/en/abasc.md

 ### `ERASE arrayname`

 **Command.** In Locomotive BASIC, this frees the memory reserved for an array.
-In BASC, memory is allocated at compile time, so this command has no effect and is ignored in compiled code.
+In ABASC, memory is allocated at compile time, so this command has no effect and is ignored in compiled code.

 ### `ERL`